 If you know the weather is going to be a little bit sunny, a hat will surely come in handy.
 This great item will help provide the much need protection for your neck, face, and shoulders from the sun.
 When it comes to what to buy, you need a hat that comes with a full brim for maximum sun protection.
-It should also be comfortable and highly breathable as we would want any outdoor gear to be.
+It should also be comfortable and highly breathable as we would want any

 - My pick: CAMO COLL OUTDOOR